jgcarrasco/jgcarrasco.github.io/_posts/2025-01-10-neural-physics-engine.md

 out.release()
 ```

 The snippet above creates a Pong environment with `gym.make` and starts it with `env.reset()`.
 This function returns `observation`, which is a `(210x160, 3)` RGB array of the screen, and `info` about the environment.
 Then, for 1000 steps, it randomly selects an action and executes it inside of the game, obtaining the next `observation` of the environment, as well as the `reward` for taking the action, whether the agent reaches terminal state (`done`), and whether the execution has reached its limit (`truncated`).
+The last part of the snippet is just used to save a video of the simulation.

-The last part of the snippet is just used to save a video of the simulation:
+{% include video.liquid path="assets/video/parallel_pong.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true loop=true %}

-{% include video.liquid path="assets/video/pong.mp4" class="img-fluid rounded z-depth-1" controls=false autoplay=true loop=true %}
+12 games played by our random agent.
+It is recommended to watch it on fullscreen.

-As you can see, our random strategy leaves a lot to be desired: it only returns the ball twice in 1000 steps, and ends up with a score of zero!
+As you can see, our random strategy leaves a lot to be desired: looking at the 12 episodes shown above, you can see that it struggles to bounce the ball back (altought it surprises me that it is able to score two points in some episodes lol).
 This implies that the data collected from this random agent will leave out a lot of the game logic (e.g. the dynamics of the ball, the green score counter) that the world model will not be able to, well, model.

 In other words, we should expect that a world model trained from the random agent experience will properly model the movement of our player, and maybe the first collision of the ball, but the other mechanics will be undefined as it hasn't seen any data about them.